ecoz2/ecoz2-whale/whale10/README.md

 # Basic VQ and VQ/HMM based song unit classification

-The exercise here was on selections corresponding to the 10 song files.
+The exercise here is done on the selections extracted from all the initial 10 song files, that is, these 1121 files:

-The selection WAV files are located (in a separated space) at:

 ```
-../../ecoz/data/signals/*/*.wav
+../data/signals/*/*wav
 ```

 ## Predictor files